View courses in

 GRS PO 702: Professional Development for PhD Candidates in Political Science

-For political science PhD students who have finished coursework and are preparing for comprehensive exams or are working on a PhD prospectus.
+For political science PhD students in their second or third year of study and who are preparing for comprehensive exams or are working on a PhD prospectus.
 Addresses core issues in numerous fields and is taught by members of the GFPS.

 GRS PO 711: Approaches to the Study of American Politics